 - First, they have a transparent after-sales and service program that allows you to calculate the long-term costs of maintenance of your target car before you even make a purchase.

 - Its website has a service cost calculator that helps you quickly preview your upcoming maintenance bill, allowing you to plan your finances accordingly.

 - Volkswagen has excellent warranties, recently offering a four-year/50,000-mile transferrable warranty on all 2020 and newer models.

 These steps will help you lower the cost of maintaining your car in the future:

 If you look after your car well, you’ll avoid hefty repair bills in the future.
-As a general rule, Volkswagen vehicles should be services every 10,000 miles.
+As a general rule, Volkswagen vehicles should be serviced every 10,000 miles.
 Here are the services you need to secure each time you hit this milestone:

 - Oil and filter change

 - Fluid checks and replenishing

 When you pass the 20K, 60K, and 100K, the technician will conduct more comprehensive checks that include: